tymyrddin/blue/source/docs/soc/siem/cd/cybercorp2.md

 Unfortunately, the hypothesis was confirmed, and a persistence technique was discovered on one host, which eventually became the starting point of the investigation.

-By analyzing the EDR telemetry in the Threat Hunting platform, you will have to understand how the attacker compromised the network and what he managed to do with the obtained access.
+By analysing the EDR telemetry in the Threat Hunting platform, you will have to understand how the attacker compromised the network and what he managed to do with the obtained access.

 ## Resources